Written by Divinity Nutra, Updated on April 18, 2022

 In natural medicine, turmeric and ginger go hand in hand in terms of their anti-inflammatory and antioxidant activity.
 One study sought to test the anti-arthritic potential of each plant against adjuvant-induced arthritis in rats.
 While both turmeric and ginger performed well in the tests, turmeric yielded slightly better performance with a 10.2% higher disease recovery rate.

-How much turmeric should you take per day for inflammation?
-The answer to this question largely depends on the condition you’re facing, the severity of the inflammation, and how your body reacts to a specific dosage.
+How much turmeric should I take for sore muscles?
+Knowing how much turmeric per day you should take for inflammation is vital for reducing muscle pain.
+The answer to this question largely depends on the level of muscle soreness, and how your body reacts to a specific dosage.

-We recommend starting your regimen with a small dose, around 500 mg of curcumin per day, assess the effects, and titrate upwards depending on your needs.
+We recommend starting your regimen with a small dose, around 150-250 mg of curcumin per day, assess the effects, and titrate upwards depending on your needs.
+To reduce muscle pain and enhance recovery, taking turmeric after exercise (post-workout) or before bed is preferred.

-Is turmeric good for inflammation?
-The answer appears to be yes.
-Curcumin capsules have a definitive track record serving as an active anti-inflammatory agent with minimal side effects.
+Does turmeric help with muscle pain and inflammation?
+The answer appears to be, yes.
+Curcumin has a definitive track record of serving as an active anti-inflammatory agent.
+The best part is that there are minimal side effects.
 With multiple human trials demonstrating both the efficacy and safety of turmeric, we may finally have an excellent natural therapy to complement traditionally prescribed anti-inflammatory medications (NSAIDs).
-(16)

 The curcuminoids within turmeric have shown an ability to inhibit several key inflammatory processes.
 Also, its antioxidant capacity may help patients further deal with diseases caused by chronic inflammation.
-For best results, always consult with a medical professional or primary care physician before using turmeric with BioPerine (black pepper extract) or any other dietary supplement.
+If you’re looking to take turmeric for muscle recovery, always consult with a medical professional to make sure it works well with any pre-existing medications that you may be taking.